Richard W. Conway: Early life and education

 Conway was born on December 12, 1931, in Milwaukee, Wisconsin.
 He grew up in that state and attended Whitefish Bay High School in the Milwaukee County village of that name.
 He was awarded a John McMullen Regional Scholarship for the study of engineering.

 He arrived at Cornell University as a freshman in 1949.
 Within the Sibley School of Mechanical Engineering, he embarked upon a five-year program of study.
 While an undergraduate he was an officer of the university's chapter of the Alpha Delta Phi fraternity.
 He participated in the Cornell University Orchestra and Concert Band.
 In athletics, Conway did 150 pound crew, rowing stroke in the junior varsity boat during Spring 1952, then rowing a middle position in the varsity boat during Spring 1953.
 He was elected to the Sphinx Head senior society.
 He had a very early exposure to computing via attending a noncredit seminar on the IBM Card-Programmed Electronic Calculator that was given by Robert J. Walker and J. Barkley Rosser of the Cornell mathematics department.
 He graduated with a Bachelor of Mechanical Engineering degree in 1954.

 He married Edythe Davies on 29 August 1953, herself a Cornell graduate and later faculty member in the New York State College of Home Economics at Cornell University.
-They had three children, as well as a shared love of sailing.
+They had three children, and shared a love of sailing.

 Conway then went into graduate study at Cornell, focusing on industrial engineering.
 He became interested in operations research and digital simulation, and was encouraged to continue in simulation by economist Harry Markowitz.
 He received his Ph.D. degree in 1958, under the supervision of Andrew Schultz Jr.; his thesis was entitled "An Experimental Investigation of Scheduling for Single-Stage Production".
 It was the first Ph.D. in industrial engineering at Cornell.